Sslaxx/Godot_Sonic_Engine/Docs/Design/Design_Document_Godot_Sonic_Engine.md

 All physics bodies need a collision shape of some type; what works best depends on your project.
 Multiple collision shapes may also be necessary.

+Player rotation is handled by a `Raycast2D` called `PlayerPivot`.
+The player character is angled to the angle of the floor surface they're on if they are moving above a certain value.

 ### Movement and speed

 Movement is controlled overall by the movement state, which is a bitmask determining how and why the character can move.
 The movement state and direction will dictate how the speed is worked out.
 The movement state is the direction the player *is going to move in*; the movement direction variable the direction the player *is currently moving in*.
 All speed variables are measured by pixels per second.